indocom/lumina/docs/after/registration1.md

 ### Next steps
 1. Students are required to change their default NUSNET password via the [NUS Password Portal](https://exchange.nus.edu.sg/passwordportal/)
 2. Prepare documents to apply [Student Pass](student-pass.md)
 3. Write an email to ugregistration@nus.edu.sg to provide your consentfor NUS to activate your student card on your behalf.
-If you are under 18, please email the scanned copy of the 3 documents men
+If you are under 18, please email the scanned copy of the 3 documents mentioned above.

 ### Frequently Asked Questions
 1. What to fill in the _Nomination of Local (Singapore-based) Representative Section_ if I do not have any relatives / friends living in Singapore?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTU1NDg1MzRdfQ==
+eyJoaXN0b3J5IjpbMTk3NjA2ODMxOF19
 -->